jodator/handbook/governance/proposals.md

 * **Deciding:** Initial stage for all successfully created proposals.
 This is the only stage where votes submitted can actually impact the outcome.
 Lasts for up to `VOTING_PERIOD` blocks from when stage begins.
 When a vote is submitted it is evaluated as such:

   * If `APPROVAL_QUORUM` and `APPROVAL_THRESHOLD` will be satisfied regardless of what additional votes will arrive, then increment council approvals counter.
-If counter now is `CONSTITUTIONALITY` then transition to gracing stage, otherwise  transition to dormant stage.
+If counter now is ``CONSTITUTIONALITY`` then transition to gracing stage, otherwise  transition to dormant stage.
   * If `SLASHING_QUORUM` and `SLASHING_THRESHOLD` will be satisfied, and `APPROVAL_QUORUM` and `APPROVAL_THRESHOLD` will not, regardless of what additional votes arrive, then slash full stake and transition to the rejected stage.

   If a new council is elected during this stage, a transition is made to the rejected stage.
   If VP blocks pass while still in this stage, apply normal checks for approval and slashing in order, with same transition and side-effect rules as the two above.
 If neither are satisfied, transition to rejected stage and slash up to `REJECTION_FEE` \(see [Proposals](proposals.md#constants-1)\).

-* **Dormant:** Was approved by current council, but requires further approvals to satisfy constitutionality requirement.
+* **Dormant:** Was approved by current council, but requires further approvals to satisfy `CONSTITUTIONALITY` requirement.
 Transitions to deciding stage when next council is elected.
 * **Gracing:** Is awaiting execution for until trigger block, or `GRACING_LIMIT` blocks since start of period if no trigger was provided.
 When this duration is over, the execution conditions are checked, if they are satisfied the proposal transitions to the execution succeeded stage, if they are not, it transitions to the execution failed stage.
 * **Vetoed:** Was halted by SUDO, nothing further can happen.
 This is removed at mainnet.
 * **Execution Succeeded:** Execution succeeded, nothing further can happen.
 * **Execution Failed:** Execution failed due to unsatisfied execution conditions, nothing further can happen.